 This study uses two primary data sources: carbon and energy data are sourced from MSCI and underlying ESG data is sourced from Sustainalytics.
-The history available to us for both is relatively limited with ESG metrics and carbon footprint data available from 2009.
-Due to this restriction, our testing begins in August 2009, with ESG and carbon footprint data and introduces reserves and green energy ratios from 2013 onwards.6
+The history available to us for both is relatively limited with ESG metrics and carbon emissions data available from 2009.
+Due to this restriction, our testing begins in August 2009, with ESG and carbon emissions data and introduces reserves and green energy ratios from 2013 onwards.5

-There are four primary inputs to our model: carbon footprint, carbon reserves, energy production and our Material ESG scores.
+There are four primary inputs to our model: carbon emissions, carbon reserves, energy production and our Material ESG scores.
 The rest of this section summarises the data and key considerations for each of these items.

-Carbon footprint
+Carbon Exposure

-There are a variety of carbon footprint techniques in use today.
-For our decarbonisation strategy, the use of carbon intensity defined as Scope 1 (direct) GHG emissions plus Scope 2 (electricity consumption) GHG emissions measured in metric tons of carbon dioxide equivalent (CO2e), divided by company revenue (\$m USD).7
+There are a variety of carbon exposure techniques in use today.
+For our decarbonisation strategy, the use of carbon intensity defined as Scope 1 (direct) GHG emissions plus Scope 2 (electricity consumption) GHG emissions measured in metric tons of carbon dioxide equivalent (CO2e), divided by company revenue (\$m USD).6 issuer's scope 1 and scope 2 GHG emissions ${i}$ Issuer's Carbon Intensity = issuer's \$M revenue;